hish-math/obsidian-ai-hub/README.md

 - **Generate AI Content**: Select text in your note and generate AI-powered content to replace or expand it.
 - **Ribbon Button for Quick Access**: Use the ribbon button to quickly generate content with AI.
-- **Modular Integration**: Designed to be modular, so you can integrate with other AI APIs like ChatGPT, Claude, or Llama in the future. **To be implemented.**
 - **Customizable Settings**: Configure your API key and select the AI model in the plugin settings.

 ## Installation